 THORN has been working with law enforcement agencies worldwide to help end trafficking and exploitation.
 Through technological advancements from THORN, such as the Thorn Spotlight, 4,000 law enforcement officials across 900 agencies prioritize their caseloads.
 “It gets smart, better over time and more efficient as people use it,” Kutcher explained.

-Ever since agencies have started using the software, about 6,000 trafficking victims have been found, with 2,000 of them being minors.
+Ever since agencies started using the software, about 6,000 trafficking victims have been found, with 2,000 of them being minors.

 Kutcher testified and explained how his anti-trafficking work has deeply affected him, both as an advocate and as a parent, shown with his voice cracking throughout his testimony.
 He pleaded for additional funding for the technology, fostering public-private sector relationship, differentiating solutions for sex trafficking and labor trafficking with enforcement and legislation.